mongodb/mongodb-enterprise-kubernetes/README.md

 To work with MongoDB resource this Operator requires [Ops Manager](https://docs.opsmanager.mongodb.com/current/) (Ops Manager can be installed into the same Kubernetes cluster by the Operator or installed outside of the cluster manually) or [Cloud Manager](https://cloud.mongodb.com/user#/cloud/login).
 > If this is your first time trying the Operator, Cloud Manager is easier to get started.
-Use or create a Ops Manager based organization.
+Use or create a Cloud Manager based organization.
 Atlas-based organizations will not work.

 ## Installation